Kuwait 25th Commando Brigade

 The Kuwait 25th Commando Brigade of the Kuwait Army, commonly known as the 25th Commando, is one of Kuwait's various principal Commando brigades.
-The 25th Commando operates at the disposition of the respective commander who reports to the respective leadership of the Military of Kuwait; executing, participating, supporting, and carrying all conflicts in which the Military of Kuwait engaged since inception in 1960.
+The 25th Commando operates at the disposition of the respective commander who reports to the respective leadership of the Military of Kuwait; executing, participating in, supporting, and carrying out all conflicts in which the Military of Kuwait has engaged since inception in 1960.
 The 25th Commando executes general operations in support of the Military of Kuwait.

 Creation

-The 25th Commando Brigade was founded in 1960 by the deputy commander of Kuwait Army, Brigadier General Mubarak Abdullah Al-Jaber Al-Sabah prior to the forming of the first Government of Kuwait.
-An initial selection pool of 33 commando specialists were selected to form the 1st specialized platoon; which was considered the initial forming of the 25th Commando Brigade.
+The 25th Commando Brigade was founded in 1960 by the deputy commander of Kuwait Army, Brigadier General Mubarak Abdullah Al-Jaber Al-Sabah, prior to the forming of the first Government of Kuwait.
+An initial selection pool of 33 commando specialists was selected to form the 1st specialized platoon; which was considered the initial forming of the 25th Commando Brigade.